Federal Parliament of Nepal: Women's representation

 The constitution of Nepal guarantees a 33% reservation for women in all public offices including the federal parliament.
 On 16 March 2018, Dr. Shiva Maya Tumbahamphe was elected as the deputy speaker of the house.
 Women's representation in the parliament has increased since the Constituent Assembly, which eventually guaranteed provisions for women's representation on the constitution.

 Parliament House

-Both houses of the federal parliament currently meet at the International Convention Centre in New Baneshwor, Kathmandu.
+Until September 2025, both houses of the federal parliament met at the International Convention Centre in New Baneshwor, Kathmandu.
+A new parliament building is being constructed within the premises of the Singha Durbar complex, which houses most government offices.

-A new parliament building is being constructed in the premises of the Singha Durbar complex, which houses most government offices.
+On 9 September 2025, anti-government demonstrators stormed the convention centre as part of the Gen Z protests.
+The building was vandalised and subsequently set alight.
+Demonstrators also stormed the nearby Singha Durbar government complex and razed the main building, which houses the offices of the prime minister and other government ministers.